qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

 Consider a binary optimization problem defined on binary variables :math:`m_i \in \\{-1,1\\}`.
-The choice of using :math:`\pm 1` variables instead of :math:`0/1` variables is not important, but will be notationally convenient for us when we begin to re-cast this problem in terms of quantum observables.
+The choice of using :math:`\pm 1` variables instead of :math:`0/1` variables is not important, but will be convenient in terms of notation when we begin to re-cast this problem in terms of quantum observables.
 We will be primarily interested in `quadratic unconstrained binary optimization
 (QUBO) <https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization>`__